Call for proposals - the conference "What’s New, What’s Next?"

 As a result of the Holocaust, the large and vibrant Jewish communities of East and Central Europe were decimated.
 The legacy of the world they created lives on both in Europe, where there is a renewal of Jewish life on a small scale, and in the many places in the world where millions of Jews made their home both before and after the Holocaust.

 - What is the status of research into these communities and their relationship to their former places of residence?

 - How, where, and why do these communities engage with the legacy of the civilization created by East and Central European Jews?

 - What is the role of museums, memorialization, heritage tourism, and other forms of cultural production?

 - What might a comparative study of these communities in North and South America, South Africa, Australia and New Zealand, Israel, and other parts of Europe yield?

 - Each panel should consist of three 20-minute papers.
 The conference Academic Committee will assign panel chairs and discussants.

-- The panel proposal should include an abstract (150 words) for the panel as a whole, the name and affiliation of each panelist, and the title and abstract (150 words) for each paper.
+- The panel proposal should include an abstract (1800 characters) for the panel as a whole, the name and affiliation of each panelist, and the title and abstract (1800 characters) for each paper.

 - Panels should be thematically coherent.